lilsharu/course-notes/content/Dominant Strategy.md

 * If one strategy dominates all other strategies, we say it is **dominant**.
 * A strategy profile consisting of dominant strategies for every player must be Nash equilibrium
-	* Note: An equilibrium in *strictly dominant* strategies must be unique.
+	* An equilibrium in *strictly dominant* strategies must be unique.